8 Common ASO Mistakes That Hurt Your Downloads

 Keyword research can take some time but is well worth it.
 The guide below has tips to help you find more relevant keywords you can use.

-If I had a penny for every time a developer told me "I did ASO once and it didn’t work"...
+If I had a penny for every time a developer told me "I tried ASO once and it didn’t work"...

 Some developers research keywords and make changes but only once.
-For a few, the first set of changes improves downloads, but for most, it won't because ASO is an iterative process.
+For a few, the first set of changes improves downloads, but for most, it won't because App Store optimization is an iterative process.

 This mistake is prevalent and costs developers a lot of potential downloads.
 It is however easy to fix.